partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 already discussed, in new use cases.
 A lesson that emerges is that we can use variables (SQL aliases) that range over nested data as if they were standard SQL aliases.
-This realization gives us the power to solve a great number of use cases just be combining the unnesting features with features we already know from standard SQL.
+This realization gives us the power to solve a great number of use cases just by combining the unnesting features with features we already know from standard SQL.

-In our first use case we want a query that returns the names of the employees that are involved in a project that contains the word `'security`.
+In our first use case we want a query that returns the names of the employees that are involved in a project that contains the word `'security'`.
 The solution employs SQL's "`EXISTS` (subquery)" feature, along with unnesting:

 ```sql